Article I. Name and Purpose

 Where a mail vote or electronic vote is sought for amendment of these By-laws, approval of any amendments, alteration, revocation of a By-law or adoption of any additional By-laws shall be by majority of those responding, provided that at least one-fourth (1/4) of the members entitled to vote shall cast vote.

 Section 1.
 Officers

 The officers of the organization shall consist of a President, a President Elect, a Secretary, and a Treasurer who shall be elected by vote of the members.
 The Immediate Past President, shall assume office immediately following his/her tenure as President.
-Chairs of standing committees, including the Conference Chair, Scholarship Chair, Website Chair, and History Chair, are appointed by the President and will also serve on the Board of Directors.
+Chairs of standing committees, including the Conference Chair, Membership Chair, Scholarship Chair, Website Chair, and History Chair, are appointed by the President and will also serve on the Board of Directors.

 Section 2.
 Election and Term of Office